roberts-ivanovs/docker-django-tsx-rust-wasm/README.md

-# docker-django-react
+# docker-django-drw-react-tsx-rust-webgl

-## WORK IN PROGRESS

 A slightly opinionated local dev full stack template using docker-compose with Django backend and React frontend; all served behind NGINX.
 Keeping the full stack in one repo for ease of use.
 Composed of ideas from multiple tutorials, forum threads and official docs.
 Nothing original here.

 ## Main Frameworks/Libraries/Packages

-Please see requirements.txt and package.json for full details.
+Please see requirements.txt, package.json, Cargo.toml for full details.

 Django